 - i.
-Nominate one or more PR(s) at the time of submission of their concept note.
-13 - ii.
+Nominate one or more PR(s) at the time of submission of their concept note.16 - ii.
 Document a transparent process for the nomination of all new and continuing PRs based on clearly defined and objective criteria. - iii.
-Document the management of any potential conflicts of interest that may affect the PR nomination process (see section 6 on good governance). - 26.
-The Global Fund also defines the following CCM standard for PR nomination: - i.
-CCMs should routinely nominate both government and non-government PRs for each disease program to strengthen the roles of civil society and the private sector in responses to the three diseases14.
+Document the management of any potential conflicts of interest that may affect the PR nomination process (see section 6 on good governance).

+26.The Global Fund also defines the following CCM standard for PR nomination:

+- i.
+CCMs should routinely nominate both government and non-government PRs for each disease program to strengthen the roles of civil society and the private sector in responses to the three diseases17.
 Additional detail on this Global Fund policy is provided in the Information Note on Dual Track Financing. - 27.
 Once a concept note is approved, PRs nominated by the CCM must pass an assessment of systems and resources before being confirmed.
 The Global Fund recommends that CCMs: - i.
 Nominate PRs through a transparent and documented process at an early stage in the concept note process so that any capacity building needs would inform TA planning within the concept note.
 This would be considered during the PR's capacity assessment. - ii.
 Work with PRs to ensure the SR selection process is open, fair and based on objective criteria related to performance capacities.
 CCMs are encouraged to ensure that to the extent possible nominated PRs identify prospective SRs, in consultation with the CCM, during the development of applications so that the feasibility of the proposed program can be assessed. - iii.
 CCMs nominate national PRs where possible to ensure that national capacities are developed for more sustainable responses.
-The Global Fund recognizes that in certain contexts, international agents (multilateral organizations or INGOs) are the most suitable interim PRs.
-In such cases, CCMs are encouraged to include national capacity development and a transition plan as program priorities in their concept note.
+The Global Fund recognizes that in certain contexts, international agents (multilateral organizations or INGOs) are the most suitable

-13 In exceptional cases, the Global Fund will directly select PRs for the CCM under the Additional Safeguards Policy
+16 In exceptional cases, the Global Fund will directly select PRs for the CCM under the Additional Safeguards Policy

-14 It is recognized that dual-track financing may not be possible in all proposals due to current in-country contextual situations.
+17 It is recognized that dual-track financing may not be possible in all proposals due to current in-country contextual situations.
 In this case, applicants are requested to summarize the reason(s) why this option has not been pursued, and discuss alternative ways in which their proposal aims to ensure both government and non-government sector involvement in implementation if not also at the PR level.
 Global Fund Information Note: Dual-track Financing (May 2010).